toojla/RoadToMillion/README.md

 - **JWT-based authentication** - All API endpoints require a valid Bearer token
 - **One-time registration** - The registration page is used once to create your user account during initial setup.
 After that, disable registration by setting `Features:EnableUserRegistration` to `false` in your configuration.
 - **Token management** - 60-minute token expiration, stored in browser `localStorage`
+- **Token blacklisting** - Logging out immediately revokes the token server-side
+- **Rate limiting** - Auth endpoints are rate-limited to prevent brute-force attacks
+- **Account lockout** - 5 failed login attempts locks the account for 15 minutes
-- **Password requirements** - Minimum 8 characters, requires digit, uppercase, and lowercase letters
+- **Password requirements** - Minimum 8 characters, requires digit, uppercase, lowercase, and special character

 ### API Endpoints